 Eat veggies and protein at every meal: We're not talking fried, cheese-covered, or canned vegetables, either.
-Not only are fresh veggies rich in vitamins and antioxidants, but also, the water and fiber content help keep you full.
+Not only are fresh veggies rich in vitamins and antioxidants, but their water and fiber content also help keep you full.
 If the thought of eating veggies all day long makes you gag, then get over it, says Jonathan.
 "Healthy food tastes boring for a little while.
 Your taste buds adapt."
 Alongside those veggies, make sure you have protein.
 Jonathan cites several studies showing that a diet rich in protein helps control cravings while also helping to build lean muscle mass, adding to the body's fat-burning potential.

 Eat healthy fats: Forget what you think you know about low-fat diets; it's all bunk, says the trainer.
 Good-for-you fats help lower LDL (bad) cholesterol and boost your HDL (good) cholesterol; they've also been shown to reduce belly fat.
 Look to incorporate monounsaturated and polyunsaturated fats into your meals while avoiding saturated and trans fats.
 Avocados, olive oil, and nuts are all great options.

 Plan, prepare, pack: The best way to maintain a healthy diet is to be in charge of it yourself.
 Jonathan recommends cooking meals at home and packing your lunch whenever possible.
 Another tip: keep water and healthy snacks in your purse, car, and gym bag.
-This way you won't be tempted to order out when you're on the go.
+This way, you won't be tempted to order out when you're on the go.

-Be kind to yourself: Even with the best intentions, binge eating might happen.
+Be kind to yourself: Even with the best intentions, binge-eating might happen.
 Whatever you do, don't beat yourself up, warns Jonathan.
-"Handle slip-ups as nothing more than they are," he says.
+"Handle slipups as nothing more than they are," he says.
 Consuming yourself with guilt can make things worse; part of sticking to a healthy diet involves feeling good about yourself and the choices you make.